slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9716-5/packetizer_raw_output.md

 Clarify that the TTL increment applies exclusively to the outer MPLS echo request TTL as defined in RFC 8029.

+**Severity:** Low
+  *Basis:* While unlikely to cause major interoperation failures, the ambiguity may lead to minor misinterpretations of the probe progression.

+**Confidence:** High

 ---